prajwal18/Fleet-Panda-Internship/December/1st Week/test/TDD.md

 * Test works as documentation.
 If you are unsure about a class or library you can check out its corresponding tests to find clarity based on the assertions made in the test.

 ## What is Red-Green-Refactor cycle ?
 It's a process that is followed in TDD where development is carried  out in small cycles.
-In each cycle, test cases are written agains a requirement.
+In each cycle, test cases are written against a requirement.
 Then code is written that fulfilles the requirement, its tested, and finally after the code passes the test it's refactored and retested.

 ## What is the difference between unit and integration tests ?
 Once you've got a test passing, it's then safe to refactor it, secure in the knowledge that the test cases will have your back.
 This puts you in a better position to refactor, as you'll be confident that you won't break anything.